<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=735190889966745&amp;ev=PageView&amp;noscript=1">

 • Choosing a playlist for your gathering

-Serving sliders, individual quiches, cupcakes, and other self-contained foods reduce spills and stains and make mealtime more comfortable for your guests.
+Serving sliders, individual quiches, cupcakes, and other self-contained foods reduces spills and stains and makes mealtime more comfortable for guests.

 4. Create a Party Schedule

 Nothing kills a party's vibe more than a lull in activities.
-But always keep in mind, nothing kills your neighbors' vibe more than unwanted noise or excessive foot-stomping (for those first-floor dwellers).
-So be mindful of your neighbors while having a great time with your friends!
+But always keep in mind that nothing kills your neighbors' vibe more than unwanted noise or excessive foot-stomping (for those first-floor dwellers).
+So, be mindful of your neighbors while having a great time with your friends!

 Give your party a loose structure to ensure your guests always have something to do.
 A dinner party schedule, for example, might look like this: